Clell Miller: Death

-On September 7, 1876, Miller was shot and killed by townspeople in the robbery attempt on the First National Bank of Northfield, along with outlaw Bill Chadwell and bank cashier Joseph Lee Heywood and citizen Nicholas Gustavson.
-Wounded in the fight were Frank James, Charlie Pitts (later killed), Cole Younger, Jim Younger, Bob Younger and Northfield citizen Alonzo E. Bunker.
+On September 7, 1876, Miller was shot and killed by Henry M. Wheeler in the robbery attempt on the First National Bank of Northfield, along with outlaw Bill Chadwell and bank cashier Joseph Lee Heywood and citizen Nicholas Gustavson.
+Wounded in the fight were Frank James, Jesse James, Charlie Pitts (later killed), Cole Younger, Jim Younger, Bob Younger and Northfield citizen Alonzo E. Bunker.

 Miller's body was photographed and then buried in Northfield.
 However, his father claimed the body and Miller was buried at Muddy Fork Cemetery in Kearney.

 Both of the bodies of Clell Miller and Bill Chadwell were exhumed the following night and were put into wooden barrels.
 The barrels were shipped to the medical school in Ann Arbor, Michigan on September 9, 1876, labelled as "Paint".
 The 22-year-old medical student, Henry M. Wheeler, used them as cadavers and displayed the skeleton of Clell Miller in his office in Grand Forks, North Dakota until his death.

 In 2013 what may have been the skeletal remains of Miller from North Dakota were investigated to confirm identity.